 Generally, these circumstances are of a personal nature, related to family/domestic concerns or medical or financial issues.
-A list of what would normally be considered an exceptional circumstance and what would not be considered under the Exceptional Circumstances Policy is included in 6J Exceptional Circumstances inc. Extensions Policy and Procedure.
+A list of what would normally be considered an exceptional circumstance and what would not be considered is included in 6J Exceptional Circumstances inc. Extensions Policy and Procedure.

 Should exceptional circumstances arise, the PGR is required to inform their supervisory team or PGRA as soon as possible to ensure that delays or disruptions to progress will be sympathetically received.
 All information will be treated in confidence and only disclosed to those who need to know.

-All requests for interruptions or extensions should be submitted on the correct completed form and accompanied, where appropriate, by independently verified medical or other appropriate supporting evidence.
+All requests for interruptions or extensions should be submitted on ProGRess and accompanied, where appropriate, by independently verified medical or other appropriate supporting evidence.